VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 Many developers don't use that feature.
 There are too many disadvantages:

-* Templates slows down compilation;
+* Templates slow down compilation;
 * Absolutely not helpful compiler error messages;
 * You can't reuse generic binary, only source code;
 * Hard to validate: to make sure it works with type you need to test it with that type;